 I use various audio processing techniques to enhance your mix.
 Depending on the material and the final medium I may use saturation, equalisation, M/S widening, limiting, compression, parallel compression, expansion, peak limiting, ballance correction, noise reduction, dithering etc.

 Although it is always advisable to fix the issues detected at the previous stage by going back to the mix, it may not be feasible.
 To a certain degree some of these problems can be dealt with in a master.
 You must however bear in mind that working with one stereo file has its limitations and for example, compressing the drums will affect the rest of the mix.
 To lessen the impact, stem mastering can sometimes be an option, though it should only be used in exceptional cases.
 Instead of processing one file, two or more stems (groups of instruments) are being manipulated independently from each other, allowing for a better sound control.
-If for example a less experienced mixer struggles to properly remove 'pops' on the vocals, I can fix the problem by working with two stems, the vocals and the instrumentals.
+If for example a less experienced online mixer struggles to properly remove 'pops' on the vocals, I can fix the problem by working with two stems, the vocals and the instrumentals.

 Some clients insist on making their masters extremely loud even if the genre of their material does not call for it, and despite my strong advice against it.
 This is the result of the loudness war we have been witnessing for the past few decades; making masters painfully loud just for loudness sake.
 The clients are so worried about their single or album not being competitive volume wise in their genre that they are willing to sacrifice the dynamic range of their material.
 I appreciate that sometimes it is difficult to go against the tide, therefore I offer an extra loud master as an additional option.
 You will receive two versions - one with full dynamic range and the other one, much more compressed.
 Please note that in my opinion a standard master of the loudest music genres such as rock, hip hop or house should be no louder than around -10 up to -8dB RMS.
 An extra loud version can be up to 4 dB louder, though it really depends on the source material.